 In general, you should be able to get reliable and repeatable results under 3cm 3D with newer survey-grade gear.
-Note that there are many 'resource grade' receivers that are only designed to get sub-meter, sub-foot, or decimeter results; these are often used and work well for asset or resource mapping.
+Note that there are many 'resource grade' receivers that are only designed to get sub-meter, sub-foot, or decimeter results; these are often work well, and are used for asset or resource mapping.